Twisted

 twisted yarn Process Thaipolyester

-The twisted affects the yarn's strength, flexibility, elasticity, and shrinkage.
-If the twisted increases, the strength of the yarn would be increased, but the twist must not exceed a particular value.
-Otherwise, the strength decreases, which is called the critical twist of the yarn.
-The critical twisted is different for yarns made from different raw materials.
-In general, as long as the strength requirements are met, the less twist the yarn has, the better, because an increase in the twisted makes the yarn stiffer to the touch, less elastic and more shrinkage.
+Twist affects the yarn's strength, flexibility, elasticity, and shrinkage.
+If the twisted increases, the strength of the yarn would be increased, but the twist must not exceed a certain threshold.
+Otherwise, the strength decreases, which is called the critical twist of the yarn. the critical twist varies depending on the yarn material made from different raw materials.
+In general, as long as the strength requirements are met, less twist is generally preferred, because increased twist makes the yarn stiffer to the touch, less elastic and more shrinkage.
 This is the reason why filament yarns are twisted as little as possible.

 How is twisted yarn measured?